IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

    ```
     ![image](https://github.com/user-attachments/assets/84a47fac-c4a6-49bc-b69d-3b89266b4d61)

-7. Here is a quick explanation of the deployment yaml
+7. Here is a quick explanation of the deployment YAML

-    ??? info "Deployment yaml explanation"
+    ??? info "Deployment YAML explanation"

-        - **Line 2** says its a deployment yaml
+        - **Line 2** says its a deployment YAML
         - **Line 4** shows the name of this deployment resource (`lab-demo`)
         - **Lines 7-9**: Defines the label selector to match Pods with the "app: lab1-demo" label
         - **Lines 11-13**: Specifies the labels that the Pods will have.